The short of it

-My journey in web development started when I was around 14, where I began self teaching myself in art, design, and code.
-I have a Bachelor of Arts and Advanced Diploma of Graphic Design, and began professionally working in the digital realm around five years ago.
+My journey in web development started when I was around 14 when I began self-teaching myself in art, design, and code.
+Since then I have freelanced, achieved a Bachelor of Arts and Advanced Diploma of Graphic Design, and profesionally worked as a digital designer and front-end developer for over six years.

-When I’m not designing or coding, you could probably find me reading (fantasy / gothic / thrillers are my fave) playing some sort of strategy/simulation game, or baking some kind of sweet treat. <3
+When I’m not designing or coding, you can probably find me reading (fantasy / gothic / thrillers are my fave), playing some sort of strategy/simulation game, or drawing some digital art. <3

 Click here if you want to check out my personal art/design blog where I rant about all sorts of other things non web-dev related.

 unicorntears.dev is my attempt at writing about web development from a designer’s point of view.
-I personally know quite a few people who have forayed into web development, but have gotten stuck because of the higher barriers of entry and lacklustre/jargon-filled online resources.
+I personally know quite a few people who have forayed into web development, but have gotten stuck because of the many jargon-filled online resources and courses you can find online.
 I strongly believe in a web that is accessible to as many people as possible, so I want to create a space that will hopefully help people like me, who was pretty lost and clueless when I first seriously started working within modern web development.

 The long of it

 This site was born from an in-joke I have at work - we have codenames for our boilerplate themes/tools and I thought unicorn tears seemed appropriate, because I find I am often learning professional web development skills at an exponential pace and realising there are better ways of doing things than what I was previously doing.